Quantum Shortcut to Adiabaticity for State Preparation in a Finite-Sized Jaynes-Cummings Lattice: Counter-Diabatic Driving

-To demonstrate the effectiveness of Eq.~(\ref{eq:H1S2E2}), we conducted a numerical simulation of the adiabatic process using different initial states.
-In Fig.~\ref{fig4}(b), when the initial state is $\vert v_3\rangle$ from the first subset, which corresponds to the first excited state as shown in Fig.~\ref{fig4}(a), the infidelity remains below $10^{-10}$.
-This indicates that the diabatic transitions are completely cancelled by the CD Hamiltonian, preserving the system in the instantaneous eigenstate $\vert v_3\rangle$ throughout the evolution.
-However, when the initial state is $\vert v_7\rangle$ from the second subset, corresponding to the ground state of the system, the infidelities for the evolution with and without the CD terms are identical, suggesting that the CD Hamiltonian $H_1^\prime$ cannot cancel the diabatic transitions within the second subset.
-These numerical findings are consistent with our analysis of the eigenstates and the CD Hamiltonian.
+To demonstrate the effectiveness of Eq.~(\ref{eq:H1S2E2}), we conducted a numerical simulation of the adiabatic process on the initial state $v_3$ from the first subset, which corresponds to the first excited state in Fig.~\ref{fig4}(a).
+As shown in Fig.~\ref{fig4}(b), up to a small numerical error below $10^{-10}$, the infidelity remains zero throughout the evolution, indicating that the diabatic transitions are completely cancelled by the CD driving $H_1^\prime$.
+In contrast, if the initial state is the ground state $v_{7}$ from the second subset, the infidelities both without and with the CD driving $H_{1}^{\prime}$ will be the same [see the blue solid line in Fig.~\ref{fig4}(b)].
+These numerical findings clearly show that the CD driving $H_{1}^{\prime}$ is only effective for states in the first subset, but not for states in the second subset, which is consistent with our analysis above.